-Research and development are fundamental to ensure the development of adequate disease prevention and control tools, as well as to make better use of already available knowledge, and for modelling disease impact.
-Several initiatives have been started, at regional or at a global level, to speed up research so as to deliver timely solutions to emerging issues.
+Research and development are fundamental to ensure the development of adequate disease prevention and control tools, as well as to make better use of knowledge that is currently available, and for modelling disease impact.
+Several initiatives have been started, at a regional or at a global level, to speed up research so as to deliver timely solutions to emerging issues.